skrjii/EcoEnergistics/README.md

 Credits: Huge thanks to the Mekanism team for creating Mekanism and it's official addons

 Permissions:

-1.You are allowed to redistribute this mod, but you must credit the download source as 'CurseForge' or 'Modrinth' and include a direct link that leads to the page of this mod
+1.You are allowed to redistribute this mod as long as You:

+  I.Must credit the download source as 'CurseForge' or 'Modrinth' and include a direct link that leads to the page of this mod

+  II.Get personal permission from me in case You plan to publish Your project on CurseForge or Modrinth.
+Applicable only to CurseForge or Modrinth.

 2.You can use this mod in your modpacks

 3.You are allowed to modify the source code of the mod